mattgaskey/site-simple/blog/posts/001 - Happy Accidents/blogpost.md

 I've already gotten a long way.
 I succeeded in targeting a change in all the buttons other than the one that is clicked.
 I can use that.
-The structure is there, I just need to redefine what the change the function is affecting.
+The structure is there, I just need to redefine what change the function is affecting.

 First things first, I can get rid of those nested spans.
-They were only there to act as containers to spin the text (you cannot rotate inline elements, hence the `display: block`).
+They were only there to act as containers to spin the text (you cannot rotate inline elements, hence the `display: inline-block`).
 I should also consider what needs to happen onClick.
 The innerHTML of the surrounding elements needs to change, leaving the ids in tact.
 That means I can't update the `button` elements themselves.